Bl4ckread/PineTreeScaler/README.md

 # PineTreeScaler

-Rescales pine trees by a user configurable amount.
+Scales pine trees by a user configurable amount.
 Normal and dead trees are affected, snowy trees not.